What is flood insurance?

 - Electrical goods, including TVs and computers

-- Any other personal belongings you’ve added to your contents insurance - although there may be a ‘single item value limit’ which would exclude possessions worth over a certain amount.
-This would probably mean certain jewellery gadgets, instruments, or sports equipment might not be covered unless you told the insurer about them when you applied for contents insurance
+- Any other personal belongings you’ve added to your contents insurance.
+There may be a ‘single item value limit’ which would exclude possessions worth over a certain amount.
+This means you need to tell your insurer about valuable jewellery, gadgets, instruments, or sports equipment when you apply for contents insurance

 New for old

-Your contents policy is likely to provide new-for-old coverage, which means your insurer will pay to replace any damaged items with brand new items.
+Your contents policy is likely to provide new-for-old coverage.
+This means your insurer will pay to replace any damaged items with brand new items.
 Some insurers say that there are exceptions to this policy – for example, if any clothes are damaged in a flood, they might make deductions due to wear and tear.

 It’s important to remember that insurance policies vary in terms of the exact level of coverage they provide, so it’s a good idea to read the policy documents before making a decision.